Newly Received Plant Care

 - 4. Place the cover back over the plant.

 - After several days, remove the cover completely and observe your plant closely.
 If it wilts, replace the cover and try again later.
-Once it stands strong without humidity assistance, you’re ready for the next step.
+Once it remains strong without humidity assistance, you’re ready for the next step.

 ⚠️ Never place a covered plant in direct sun!
 It will overheat quickly.
 Keep recovering plants at stable room temperatures (70–80°F / 21–27°C).